mauriciolauffer/openui5/docs/guidelines/jsdocpitfalls.md

 :bomb: Typical errors:
  * `{@link Button#attachPress}` using an unqualified name instead of the qualified one (correct: `sap.m.Button#attachPress`)
  * `{@link #attachPress|attach a listener to the press event}` using the pipe symbol to separate caption and reference.
-JSDoc supports this, but UI5 tooling doesn't (not yet)
+JSDoc supports this, but UI5 CLI doesn't (not yet)

 Static Classes